-Why Study History? - American Historical Association By Peter N. Stearns People live in the present.
+American History Why Study History? - American Historical Association By Peter N. Stearns People live in the present.
 They plan for and worry about the future.
-History, however, is the study of the past.
 Any subject of study needs justification: its advocates must explain why it is worth attention.
 Historians do not perform heart transplants, improve highway design, or arrest criminals.
 In the past history has been justified for reasons we would no longer accept.
 History should be studied because it is essential to individuals and to society, and because it harbors beauty.
 History Helps Us Understand People and Societies In the first place, history offers a storehouse of information about how people and societies behave.
 History Helps Us Understand Change and How the Society We Live in Came to Be The second reason history is inescapable as a subject of serious study follows closely on the first.
 The importance of history in explaining and understanding change in human behavior is no mere abstraction.
-The Importance of History in Our Own Lives Further Reading
+History, then, provides the only extensive materials available to study the human condition.

 Sojourn to the Past » Education Links Journey Details Itinerary Speakers Sign-Ups and Forms Get Involved Photo Gallery Doing a research paper on the Civil Rights Movement or a Civil Rights Leader?
-King Papers Project and the Liberation Curriculum website The King Papers Project is the most extensive collection of Dr. Student Nonviolent Coordinating Committee website This site covers SNCC from its birth in 1960 until 1966, when John Lewis was replaced by Stokely Carmichael as chairman.
+King Papers Project and the Liberation Curriculum website The King Papers Project is the most extensive collection of Dr. King’s writings, speeches and sermons.
+Thousands of documents have been made available online!
+Student Nonviolent Coordinating Committee website This site covers SNCC from its birth in 1960 until 1966, when John Lewis was replaced by Stokely Carmichael as chairman.
 Sovereignty Commission website The Commission investigators toured the state of Mississippi and compiled reports on civil rights activists.
 Timeline of the Civil Rights Movement website This timeline showcases key events in civil rights history beginning in 1472.
 Our Documents website Here you can find 100 historical documents, from Plessy v.
-Don’t forget the resources available through the museums we visit during the 10 day journey.
-This trip teaches [students] history, respect, values and kindness. -Karen, Parent
+Don’t forget the resources available through the museums we visit during the 10 day journey. -Karen, Parent